simonneutert/jquery-google-reviews/Readme.md

 ## I do not like jQuery!!!1eleven

-The NPM Package is [here](https://github.com/simonneutert/google-maps-reviews)
+The NPM Package is [here](https://github.com/simonneutert/google-maps-reviews) - Frontend Devs will know how to webpack :) or simply extract the code and adapt it to your needs, dropping jQuery as a dependency.

 ## Credits
 Inspired by Steven Monson's magnificent article here: